Kindergarten and Reception

 After lunch there is time to play in the Early Years garden with the sand, water and apparatus before afternoon registration.
 We encourage the children to choose their afternoon activities to help them to develop their own interests including role play and small world time.
 Dressing up is always a popular activity and children sometimes listen to classical music or experiment with a range of art activities.

-Those staying for Activity Club transfer to the care of the After School Team at the end of the day.
+Those staying for Tea Time Club transfer to the care of the After School Team at the end of the day.

 We work closely with parents and those caring for our pupils.
 Seeing them every day as part of the dropping off and picking up routine give us opportunities to chat and share information.
 We build positive relationships with our parents who support us by informing us of their child’s ‘WOW’ moments.